 Question: "There are a lot of people in the overlapping area of the two curves.
 What might affect whether or not they have type 2 diabetes?
 Answer: Environmental factors.
-(Animate the slide to show some risk factors from the environmental survey.)
-These factors can "push" the curve over.

 Question: "Is this graph only accurate for type 2 diabetes?"
 Answer: No. Many complex diseases (t2d, heart disease, cancer, obesity, high blood pressure) would follow a similar pattern.
 Student may notice that the graphic is from a cancer periodical.
 We have altered the slide for type 2 diabetes.